Deus2005/BRANDBOSS_TRACKING/NEW_README.md

 # Database

 # Tables
+-- NOTE: NOT ALL BARANGAY, MUNICIPALITY, PROVINCE AND REGION ARE LISTED.--

+1. Added table_barangay
+- This stored the barangay list in barangay table
+- connected to table municipality by id
-1. Added table_barangay - to get barangay dropdown
+- to get barangay dropdown
+2. Added table_municipality
+- This stored the municipality list in municipality table
+- connected to province table by id
-2. Added table_municipality - to get municipality auto fill
+- to get municipality auto fill
+3. Added table_province
+- This stored the province list in province table
+- connected to region table by id
-3. Added table_province - to get province auto fill
+- to get province auto fill
+4. Added table_region
+- This stored all the region list in region table
-4. Added table_region - to get region
+- to get region
-5. Added Store Type table - for store type dropdown **installation_reports**
+5. Added Store Type table - for store type dropdown
+- Store all the types of the store and then return it for the dropdown **installation_reports table**
+1. Added mnl_latitude and mnl_longitude
+- The manual entered latitude and longitude will be store here for matching and validation
-1. Added mnl_latitude and mnl_longitude - for manual longitude and latitude
+- for manual longitude and latitude
-2. Added Permission - For Allow Editing **installation_report_photos**
+2. Added Permission
+- For Allowing installer to edit the form
+- This will serve as the permission of the manager or superadmin to edit the form **installation_report_photos table**
-1. photo type - modify photo type column to all value "StoreImage"
+1. Modify photo type
+- modify photo type column to allow value "StoreImage" when storing Store Photos/Image **users table**
+1. Added last_name and first_name
+- This is used for the profile name and profile pic
 =============================================================

 # Survey Module